Together-Java/ModernJava/src/floating_point_numbers/conversion_from_integers.md

 To convert from an `int` to a `double`, you don't need to do any special work.
-All `int`s are representable as `double`s so it is a "widening conversion" and will be handled automatically by the language when performing an assignment.
+All `int`s are representable as `double`s so it is a "widening conversion" and will be handled automatically by Java when performing an assignment.

 ```java
 int x = 5;